 When setting up our sensory play activities, I am forever conscious of keeping the substances taste safe, or better yet, edible.
 Miss 2 is still mouthing everything and will take any opportunity to put things into her mouth (except for her dinner – feeding her as baby was sooo much easier!).

 We had an hour before school pick up today, the winter sun was fabulous and the moment was screaming for some messy, sensory play outside.
 Earlier during the day we had baked some yummy chickpea cookies.

-Today, however, I had other plans for this luscious liquid.
+Today, however, I had other plans for this luscious chickpea liquid.
 Miss 2 loves our Rainbow Foam however constantly needs to be reminded not to put the dishwashing soap bubbles into her mouth.
-Using the chickpea juice, we made a foam that is fluffy, light and totally taste safe!
+Using the chickpea juice, we made a sensory play foam that is fluffy, light and totally taste safe!

 What you need to make Edible Sensory Foam

 - 1 portion of Aquafaba (the liquid drained from one 400g can of chickpeas)

 Yes, thats it!
 Three little ingredients to create a whole heap of messy, taste safe fun chickpea foam sensory play for your baby and toddler!

 All you need to do is throw them into a bowl and beat away with some electric beaters until stiff peaks form.
 We used the Thermomix.
 It took about one minute on speed four with the butterfly in place.
 The mixture was silky, glossy and super smooth!

 How to play with Edible Sensory Foam